VidFerris/TickTickStylesheet/README.md

 # TickTickStylesheet
-Custom CSS stylesheet for TickTick to make everything more compact and better suited to my custom setup.
+Custom CSS stylesheet + JS Clock/Timer for TickTick to make everything more compact and better suited to my custom setup.
 Designed for use at 80% zoom level.
 The reason for this is that it's easier to make the fonts much larger using CSS and subsequently shrink the entire page than it is to override the Javascript which expects tasks to have a certain set height.

 This stylesheet turns this: